 Maintaining Controlled Room Temperature for OTC and other medicines

-Pharmaceutical chain approached IPC with the desire to procure a form of cover that could be used to protect pallets of their products during the summer and winter while shipping with the same mode and route they used currently.
-They also requested that the solution be low cost, easy to use and environmentally friendly.
+The pharmaceutical chain approached IPC with the desire to procure a form of insulating cover that could be used to protect cargo during the summer and winter months.
+It was a priority that the client would be able to ship with the same mode and route they used previously.
+They also requested that the solution be low-cost, easy to use and environmentally friendly.

-to protect against the inherent elevated temperature spikes and dips experienced during transport using dry containers and air freight.
+IPC recommended its high–performance CooLiner Pallet Cover to protect against the temperature spikes and dips that occur during transport using dry containers and air freight.

-After preliminary data indicated positive results, IPC recommended that the company conduct an internal study using CooLiner Pallet Covers to protect its products while shipping their current routes.
-Subsequently, pharmaceutical company conducted a trial with several test shipments using the covers.
+After preliminary data demonstrated positive results, IPC recommended that the company ran an internal study to assess the effectiveness of CooLiner Pallet Covers during transit.
+The pharmaceutical company subsequently conducted a trial with several test shipments using the insulated pallet covers.

 Conclusion & Results

-This resulted in protection that was more than adequate and ensured that goods would arrive in saleable condition while satisfying the regulatory bodies.
+The retailer determined that the Insulated Pallet Covers provided a temperature differential of over 30°C between the van’s interior and inside the thermal covers.
+This resulted in protection that was more than adequate and ensured that confectionery goods would arrive in saleable condition.